dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/index.md

 These values are effectively the *user name* and *password* your application uses to access their API, and constitute the "secrets" that can be linked to your application configuration with the help of **Secret Manager** instead of storing them in configuration files directly or hard-coding them.

-Follow the steps in [Safe storage of app secrets during development in ASP.NET Core](xref:security/app-secrets) topic so that you can store tokens assigned by each login provider below.
+Follow the steps in [Safe storage of app secrets in development in ASP.NET Core](xref:security/app-secrets) topic so that you can store tokens assigned by each login provider below.

 ## Setup login providers required by your application